nsaylan/Cohort-19/devops/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 echo 'export PATH=$PATH:$HOME/bin' >> ~/.bashrc
 ```

-- After you install kubectl , you can verify its version with the following command:
+- After you install kubectl, you can verify its version with the following command:

 ```bash
 kubectl version --client